 By Bill St. John for UCHealth

-The Broncos are back on the field.
-College teams are hitting the gridiron and the Rockies are still in the hunt.
+Football season is in full swing.
+College teams are hitting the gridiron and the World Series is only a few days away.
 It’s time to fire up a great meat stew for some tailgating or a sports bash at home.